 Qwen2.5-VL

-Qwen2.5-VL from Alibaba is currently one of the strongest open-source VLMs for document understanding.
+Qwen2.5-VL from Alibaba is a strong open-weight VLM candidate for document understanding, with official model materials describing support for structured outputs from scans of invoices, forms, and tables.
 It ships in 3B, 7B, and 72B parameter variants.
 For invoice extraction, the 7B model hits the practical sweet spot between accuracy and deployability.

 What makes Qwen2.5-VL relevant for invoices specifically: it reads tables with high fidelity, understands spatial relationships between labels and values, and handles multi-column layouts that break traditional OCR pipelines.
 You can prompt it to extract a defined schema (vendor name, invoice number, line items with quantities and amounts) and get JSON output without writing any extraction logic.